 There are tons of things you can do without a building.
 But without an expansive network focused on change you’re going to find yourself beyond capacity very quickly.
 It took us well over a year to even begin negotiating a lease.
 We spent that time network building, strengthening our governance, organising a Great Big Green Week climate festival, and getting as prepared as we could to hit the ground running.

 Effective network building requires a lot of work, which is constantly ongoing.
 It’s sensible to set up a team around networking, so that contact with different parts of your network is well distributed.
 Speaking from experience, we didn’t do this, because one of our team already had many contacts with people, and it’s been a challenge to work backwards in trying to distribute the contact list.
 One thing that can help is a Networking Diary which the team can access.
 Keep it updated with the main networking conversations the team have on a daily basis.
 It’s a bit of a pain, but you’ll likely be writing notes during conversation anyway, so just write them straight into the networking diary.

-There is a support network which can offer invaluable advice.
-It's called the Climate Emergency Centre network.
-Lots of groups across the country are linked up via this network - we've had over a dozen come visit ZERO to chat!
-All the groups are autonomous, but the network is there to support each group through resource and experience sharing, knowledge and networking exchange, and practical advice for overcoming obstacles.
-Regardless of your model, whether you're already up and running, joining this network is (in our opinion) critical to the success of all of these projects, and to averting the worst of the climate crisis.
+There are lots of other communities building projects like this across the UK - we've had nearly 30 come visit ZERO to chat!
+All the groups are autonomous, but try to support each group through resource and experience sharing, knowledge and networking exchange, and practical advice for overcoming obstacles.
+Regardless of your model, whether you're already up and running, sharing and learning from other groups can be hugely beneficial for all of us.

 Even if you don't need support, think about how you can support other groups.
 If we're all trying different approaches and strategies, and sharing successes and failures, it makes the process of finding successful ways to remodel how we live and work easier and faster.